The North Channel is also referred to as the North Irish Channel and is a stand alone swim and is a part of the Ocean Sevens series.

 Nutrition and hydration

-In days of old we have referenced the legend Kevin Murphy who enjoyed pork pies and chicken legs on his North (Irish) Channel crossings.
-Oceans Seven legend Lynton Mortenson knows of the benefits of a warm cup of MILO hot chocolate and Queenof the North (Irish) Channel Caroline Block will vouch for her bespoke swim nutrition and essential mild mouth wash to stave of the salt tongue.
+In days of old we have referenced the legend Kevin Murphy who enjoyed pork pies and chicken legs on his North Channel crossings.
+Ocean Sevens legend Lynton Mortenson knows of the benefits of a warm cup of MILO hot chocolate and Queen of the North Channel Caroline Block will vouch for her bespoke infinit swim nutrition and essential mild mouth wash to stave of the salt tongue.

 Realise the movement of the tide / sea and how this may impact on your tummy / digestion.
 Again - practice !